ssmirr/appdev-chapters/rails-grade.md

 ![](/assets/load-assignment.png)

-Authorize the firstdraft Grades application to access your account. **Make sure to click the 'Grant' button next to the organization that you created earlier.**
+Authorize the firstdraft Grades application to access your account. **_Before_ you click "Authorize", make sure to click the "Grant" button next to the organization that you created earlier.**

-**Make sure to click the 'Grant' button next to the organization that you created earlier.**
+**_Before_ you click "Authorize", make sure to click the "Grant" button next to the organization that you created earlier.**

-**Make sure to click the 'Grant' button next to the organization that you created earlier.**
+**_Before_ you click "Authorize", make sure to click the "Grant" button next to the organization that you created earlier.**

 ![](/assets/authorize-first-draft.png)